rozwalak/mammalian_oral_phages/README.md

 ### 5. Genome clustering with MetaVR and VIRE

-To better understand the novelty of phage genomes in dental calculus, we clustered them with XXX genomes from MetaVR and XXX from the VIRE database.
+To better understand the novelty of 1159 phage genomes (representing 929 species) in dental calculus, we clustered them with 24 million genomes from MetaVR and 1.6 million from the VIRE database.

+We found that 882 (95%) of mammalian dental calculus vOTUs were not previously reported in a large databases representing currently known bacteriophage diversity.

 ### 6. Functional annotation